 “Strange Condition” by Pete Yorn

-from the Album, musicforthemorningafter (2001)
+from the album, musicforthemorningafter (2001)

-Have you ever fallen in love during one of these moments?
-I know I have.
+Have you ever fallen in love during a “coffee and cigarettes” night?

 “Strange Condition” by Morgan Page, featuring Lissie